Inferring Properties of the ISM from Supernova Remnant Size Distributions: Simulations

 \section{Simulations}

 We seek to infer the distribution of densities surrounding the SNRs by invoking a model that translates the distribution of densities into a distribution of SNR sizes.
-We use Monte Carlo simulations modeling the explosion energy, progenitor mass, and ambient ISM density as random variables in the form of power laws:
+We use Monte Carlo simulations modeling the explosion energy $E$, progenitor mass $M$, and ambient ISM density $\rho$ as random variables in the form of power laws:

-where $Q$, $R$, $S$, and $W$ are random numbers that range from 0 to 1 and the $+$ and $-$ indicate maximum and minimum values, respectively.
+where $Q$, $R$, $S$, and $W$ are random numbers that range from 0 to 1 and the $+$ and $-$ indicate maximum and minimum values, respectively (with progenitor mass ranging from one to one hundred solar masses).
 We now consider the SNR cooling time for a given ISM density:

 with $\Lambda{(T)}$ being the cooling function as provided by \citet{tru98} and \citet{blo98}.
 Assuming a Sedov model in conjunction with eq.~\ref{eq:cooling} leads to the maximum radius as found in \citet{ban10}: